All Episodes

 I'm doing great, Sean.

-This was a big win.
+This was a big win, really significant victory for the president.

-Actually, a victory for the Constitution, because that's what really was at play in this entire case.
+Actually, a victory for the Constitution because that's what really was at play in this entire case.

 This was a really important constitutional win today on a whole host of reasons.

-Well, the why don't you explain?
+Well, why don't you explain?

-I don't know if people really understand, because you know, the the DC district, Maryland's interest in enforcing the emoluments clauses, you know.
+I don't know if people really understand because, you know, the D.C. district, Maryland's interest in enforcing the emoluments clauses, you know, explain to people what that actually is designed to do and mean.

 Because you've had presidents in the years gone by, okay, they have blind trust.